Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-After a hearty breakfast, shuttle about one hour to Amelia Island to start your ride.
-You pedal along Fernandina Beach, then join the tree lined Amelia Island Trail bike path to the causeway over Nassau Sound and traverse the islands of Big Talbot.
-Arrive at Simpson Creek where kayaks await you for an exciting nature excursion.
-After an introduction to our vessels, set out into the marshes.
-Your route is designed for easy paddling, allowing you the opportunity to fine-tune your skills, or to observe the flora and fauna up close.
-The salt marsh attracts abundant wildlife.
-Your guide may help you spot wood storks, osprey, great blue heron, snowy egret, bald eagle, otter, and dolphin.
-You need not have prior kayak experience to enjoy today’s out-and-back paddle.
-Your trip leaders have prepared a picnic lunch of locally sourced ingredients that you will enjoy back on shore.
+After a hearty breakfast, shuttle about one hour to Amelia Island to begin your ride.
+Pedal along Fernandina Beach, then follow the tree-lined Amelia Island Trail bike path across the causeway over Nassau Sound, traversing the islands of Big Talbot.
+Arrive at Simpson Creek, where kayaks await for an exciting nature excursion.
+After a brief orientation, set out into the salt marshes on an easy out-and-back paddle—perfect for honing your technique or observing the local wildlife up close.
+Your guide may help you spot wood storks, osprey, great blue herons, snowy egrets, bald eagles, otters, or even dolphins.
+No prior kayaking experience is required.
+Back on shore, enjoy a picnic lunch of locally sourced ingredients prepared by your trip leaders.

-After lunch, you shuttle to St. Augustine (about 90 minutes) and check into your bayfront accommodations.
-America’s First City, as it is often called, celebrated the 450th anniversary of its founding in 2015.
-Your trip leaders can recommend great options for dinner on your own, all within an easy walk.
+After lunch, shuttle about 90 minutes to St. Augustine and check into your bayfront accommodations.
+Known as America’s First City, St. Augustine celebrated the 450th anniversary of its founding in 2015.
+Tonight, your trip leaders can recommend excellent dining options within easy walking distance.

 Today's Ride Choices